Mariusz Pudzianowski: Competitive record

+Track record

 Mixed martial arts

 In 2009, Pudzianowski signed a contract with Konfrontacja Sztuk Walki – a Polish mixed martial arts organization – to take part in four fights.

 He debuted as a mixed martial arts fighter on 11 December 2009, during the KSW 12 event in Warsaw, Poland, winning against Marcin Najman.
 Pudzianowski started throwing low kicks soon after the fight began.
 After several hits, Najman fell to the mat and Pudzianowski started delivering punches (a tactic known as ground-and-pound).
 Najman was forced to tap the mat, indicating he wanted to end the fight, which lasted for only 43 seconds.
 Pudzianowski collected 200,000 zlotys (US$70,000) for the fight.

 On 7 May 2010, during the KSW 13 event, Pudzianowski won his second fight, against Yusuke Kawaguchi.
 The fight lasted two full rounds, with Pudzianowski winning by judges' decision.
 The fight was described as a "sloppy brawl".
 It was noted Pudzianowski had control over most of the fight, but was "neutralized" by Kawaguchi, and that, by the second round, he was looking "to be out of energy and breathing heavily".

 On 21 May 2010, Pudzianowski went on to participate in the Moosin: God of Martial Arts event, where he fought former two time UFC Heavyweight Champion Tim Sylvia.
 Pudzianowski fractured his metatarsus during the first round and then went on to deplete his stamina during the rest of the fight, which ultimately led to Sylvia defeating him via submission at 1:43 of round 2.

 Following his loss to Sylvia in May, Pudzianowski signed to face former heavyweight boxer and kickboxer Eric Esch, better known as 'Butterbean', at KSW 14 on 18 September.
 After several brief standup exchanges, Pudzianowski secured a takedown early in the fight and was then able to dominate Esch with ground and pound.
 Esch, unable to get back to his feet during the attack, tapped out to the strikes, making Pudzianowski the winner by submission at 1:15 of the first round.
 He came into the fight notably slimmer, having lost around 20 lbs from his previous fight.
 Many believe his large muscle mass to have caused his stamina problems in his earlier fights.

 On 21 May 2011 Pudzianowski fought James Thompson at KSW 16, losing by arm triangle.

 In September 2011 Mariusz Pudzianowski started professional training in the well known MMA camp in the USA – American Top Team.